Laurence Rahme

 Laurence G. Rahme is an American microbiologist who is Professor of Surgery and Microbiology at Harvard Medical School (HMS).
-At Massachusetts General Hospital (MGH) she also holds the title of Director of the Molecular Surgical Laboratory as a Microbiologists in the Department of Surgery and Molecular Biology at.
+At Massachusetts General Hospital (MGH) she also holds the title of Director of the Molecular Surgical Laboratory as a microbiologist in the Department of Surgery and Molecular Biology.
 Additionally, she holds a Senior Scientific Staff position at Shriners Hospitals for Children-Boston.

 Early life and education

-She received her B.Sc. from the University of Naples, Italy, her M.S. from the Institute of Genetics and Biophysics C.N.R., University of Naples, Italy, and her Ph.D. from the University of California at Berkeley.
+She received her BSc from the University of Naples, Italy, her MS from the Institute of Genetics and Biophysics CNR, University of Naples, Italy, and her PhD from the University of California at Berkeley.
 She completed her postdoctoral training at the Department of Molecular Biology Massachusetts General Hospital/ and Department of Genetics Harvard Medical School.
-She was also awarded an honorary M.S. degree from Harvard Medical School.
+She was also awarded an honorary MS degree from Harvard Medical School.